devoxx/quarkusHipster/README.md

 This demo application is based on the Quarkus example project  'hibernate-orm-panache-resteasy' provided by the RedHat team @ https://github.com/quarkusio/quarkus-quickstarts

-Thanks to the Quarkus (Red Hat), JHipster, GraaVM teams for their amazing work!
+Thanks to the Quarkus (Red Hat), JHipster, GraalVM teams for their amazing work!

 ## Requirements